 Resignation and Termination

 We try hard to make your employment at the University mutually rewarding.
 Sometimes, however, despite the University's best efforts, employees leave because they want to leave.
 They move, find themselves in different circumstances, or simply want a change.
 So, too, as an at will employer, the University retains the right to enlarge, reduce, make changes in, or terminate employees with or without reason. .

 If you voluntarily resign, the amount of notice you are required to give your supervisor is equal to your annual vacation accrual.
 If you do not give the appropriate notice you will lose your accrued vacation.

 All Iona University property including but not limited to keys, business cards, ID badge, parking permit, cell phones, credit cards, tools, uniforms, library books and computer related equipment must be returned to your supervisor upon termination.

-Upon separation from the College, employees may be scheduled for an exit interview with the Director for Human Resources to discuss their reasons for leaving and the coordination of applicable benefits.
+Upon voluntary separation from the University, employees may be scheduled for an exit interview with the Office of Human Resources to discuss their reasons for leaving and the coordination of applicable benefits.
 The purpose of the interview is to answer any questions upon separation from employment and to evaluate employment experience.
 In addition, employees will receive an exit survey via email where they're encouraged to provide feedback regarding our overall benefits package.

 References for Employees

 The Human Resources Department does not release information on employees who leave Iona University, except the employee's name, job title, date employed and last day worked.
 No other information is released.

 Employment records are retained for seven years after the employee separates from the University, in keeping with the federal and state law and our document retention policy.